Introduction: Understanding the Differences between Tylenol and Melatonin

 While both Tylenol and melatonin are available without a prescription, it’s important to note that they have different side effects and usage guidelines.
 For example, Tylenol can cause liver damage if taken in large doses or for extended periods of time, while melatonin can cause drowsiness, headaches, and nausea in some people.
 Additionally, Tylenol is not recommended for children under the age of 2, while melatonin should not be used by pregnant or breastfeeding women.

-In summary, Tylenol and melatonin are two commonly used over-the-counter medications that serve different purposes.
+Two commonly used over-the-counter medications that serve different purposes.
 Tylenol is a pain reliever and fever reducer, while melatonin is a hormone that regulates sleep.
 It’s important to carefully review the usage guidelines and side effects of each medication before deciding which one to use for your health needs.

 Mechanisms of Action: How Tylenol and Melatonin Work in the Body

 Tylenol, also known as acetaminophen, is a commonly used over-the-counter pain reliever and fever reducer.
 It works by inhibiting the production of prostaglandins, which are chemicals in our body that cause inflammation and pain.
 Specifically, Tylenol blocks the enzyme cyclooxygenase (COX), which is responsible for producing prostaglandins.
 By reducing the amount of prostaglandins in our body, Tylenol decreases pain and fever.